rkitover/windows-dev-guide/README.md

 , `pip` will give you a warning with the path if it's not in your `$env:PATH`.

-The `perl` command comes from StrawberryPerl from winget, it is mostly fully functional and allows you to install many modules from CPAN without issues.
-See the `$env:PATH` override for it in the [`$profile`](#setting-up-powershell) to remove the MinGW stuff it comes with (you may need to disable that temporarily to install modules from CPAN.)
+The `perl` command comes from `StrawberryPerl.StrawberryPerl` from winget, it is mostly fully functional and allows you to install many modules from CPAN without issues.
+See the `$env:PATH` override for it in the [`$profile`](#setting-up-powershell) to remove the MinGW stuff it comes with.
+I would recommend removing it from your system PATH entirely and only adding it when you need to install CPAN modules that need a compiler.

 The tools `cmake` and `ninja` come with Visual Studio, the [`$profile`](#setting-up-powershell) sets up the Visual Studio